humu2009/tinygl.js/README.md

 TinyGL.js
 =========

 TinyGL.js is a JavaScript library providing a tiny subset of OpenGL 1.1 compatible API, which can be used to make 3D graphics on canvas.
 TinyGL.js is based upon TinyGL's implementation written in C and compiled to JavaScript via Emscripten.
-It only uses software rasterization and does not require WebGL to run.
+It only uses software rasterization and does not require WebGL to run, therefore possible to use in Scriptable.

 Current implementation is based on an enhanced and bug-fixed branch of TinyGL 0.4.